cmpsci-goldnjub/info/faq.md

 title: Frequently Asked Questions
 ---

+## Where can I get some advice about app development?

+HfH has enlisted the help of three wonderful experts who can answer your questions about app implementation!
+If you have questions about development, feel free to send them an email.

+* Web Applications: Lauren Kroenung, lnk7x9@mst.edu
+* iOS Applications: Nicholas Trampe, nftn83@mst.edu
+* Android Applications: Ean Lombardo, el3h6@mst.edu

 ## Can my team maintain code with a version control system?

 Of course!
 We recommend it.
 However, we are not providing any VCS